albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-Inner anonymous classes, [discussed in more depth later on](#inner-anonymous-class), are not exclusive to interfaces.
-We can create an inner anonymous class for classes as [discussed later on](#inner-anonymous-class).
+Inner anonymous classes, are not exclusive to interfaces and we can create an inner anonymous class for classes too.
 The above example will print.

 ```bash
 An inner anonymous class